 - Possible solutions: Surgery to repair the varicocele

-- Success rates: Upto 43 percent of men impregnate their partner within a year of surgery and upto 69 percent do so within two years.
+- Success rates: Up to 43 percent of men impregnate their partner within a year of successful surgery performed by a urologist and up to 69 percent do so within two years.